Lift & Project Systems Performing on the Partial-Vertex-Cover Polytope: Introduction

 \subsection{Our techniques}

 For our main results we employ some standard and generic techniques for constructing vector solutions for convex relaxations derived by the \iSA\ system.
-Then we identify a condition special to our solution that allows us to argue that the same construction is robust against SDP tightenings.
+Then we utilize a condition (which was uncommon prior to an early version of the current work, see~\cite{GeorgiouL14}) special to our solution that allows us to argue that the same construction is robust against SDP tightenings.
 Our IG instance is the unweighted clique on $n$ vertices, which for all $t$, admits an optimal solution of cost 1.
 This IG construction suffers a decay that is proportional to $\binom{n-2r}{2}$.
 The decay with $r$ is unavoidable, at a high level, due to that level-$r$ relaxations solve accurately local subinstances induced by $r$ many elements corresponding to variables.
 Since our LP relaxation has edge variables, the removal of $r$ many edges induces a clique of $n-2r$ vertices.
 Since we still have $\binom{n-2r}{2}$ edges, each edge needs to be covered ``on average'' $t/\binom{n-2r}{2}$ fractional times.
 Due to the symmetry imposed in our solutions, this is also the contribution of each vertex in the objective.

 \cut{